lewis-cs346-fall19/demo-01-trojan-exe/README.txt

-# Team members: Chaoneng Quan, Jian Fan
+# Team members: Chaoneng Quan, Jian Fang

 This is a server/client tool